erthompson11/CSPB2270_final-project_skip-list-bonspiel/README.md

 ## What I Learned

 Skip lists provide an elegant alternative to balanced trees for maintaining sorted data with frequent updates.
 The probabilistic approach is simpler to implement than red-black tree rotations while achieving similar O(log n) performance.
-This project demonstrated how the right data structure choice can solve real-world problems—in this case, dynamic tournament rankings.
+This project demonstrated how the right data structure choice can solve real-world problems which in this case, is dynamic tournament rankings.

 ## Future Enhancements